gbmhunter/eng-calcs-js/README.rst

 ========= ========== ==============================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================
-v9.0.0.0  2015-06-14 Added 'smps-buck-converter' calculator.
+v9.0.1.0  2015-06-14 Tidied up the 'smps-buck-converter' calculator.
+Added more information to the descriptions and renamed the variables slightly.
+Added diagram for buck converter.
+Removed descriptions of individual calculators from this README as I decided they were not needed. v9.0.0.0  2015-06-14 Added 'smps-buck-converter' calculator.
 Removed validator function object from calculator variable construction in all calculators. v8.2.0.0  2015-03-19 Reconfigured code to access all external dependencies through the folder '/lib', closes #76.
 Updated README accordingly. v8.1.0.0  2014-11-24 Added 'readmore.js' library module and collapsale infomation to the PCB track size calculator, closes #72.